attack-community/website/event.md

 # Eight EU MITRE ATT&CK® Community Workshop

-The eight EU ATT&CK Community Workshop will take place, in virtual format, on 22 October 2021 from 2pm CET until 7pm CET.
+The eight EU ATT&CK Community Workshop will take place, in virtual format, on 22 October 2021 from 2pm CET until 7pm CET (one hour longer than originally planned).
 The workshop is supported by CERT-EU, CIRCL and the MITRE Engenuity Center for Threat-Informed Defense.
-It is organized by practitioners and for practitioners with an interest in the use of the MITRE ATT&CK® Framework in Prevention, Detection/Hunting and Response.

-You will hear updates from MITRE and from the developers of systems and tools supporting the ATT&CK® Framework.
-But even more importantly, you will learn best practices from your peers in the user community.

-We will continue the highly-effective format of short (15’) lightning talks.
-The agenda is as follows:

 Participation to this event is at no cost for the participants, but registration is required.
 We insist that you provide your real name, affiliation and a corporate email address in your registration.
 The registration page is available on the following link (European Commission conferences registration system):

 <a href="https://scic.ec.europa.eu/ew/register/dgscic/8th_EU_ATT_CK_Community_Workshop_22_October_2021_virtual/e/lk/g/30870/k/"> Registration for the 8th EU ATT&CK Workshop.</a>